tszwinglitw/5004-TeamActivities/Module04/README.md

 A powerful concept is that if your entire program uses List, you often only have one spot to change the class, and a simple change between ArrayList and LinkedList can make a big difference depending on what you are trying to do.

 ## Streams
 Introduced in Java 8, the Stream object is a powerful way to manipulate data structures.
 It is a way to process data in a functional way, and can be used to filter, sort, map, and reduce data.
-Modern languages will often start with streams as part of their data structures, but do to java's history it wasn't added until a bit later in the design.
+Modern languages will often start with streams as part of their data structures, but due to java's history it wasn't added until a bit later in the design.

 Traditionally, if I wanted to filter a list of numbers, I would have to write a loop to go through the list, and then add the numbers that met the criteria to a new list.